 Nine family things to do in Sydney, Nova Scotia.

-At first I thought it was just an interesting, over-sized violin that greeted our cruise ship arrival into Sydney Harbour.
-But to a Cape Breton Islander, it’s more than that.
 Translated from the Gaelic, “Fidheal Mhor A’ Ceilidh,” it’s actually the world’s largest fiddle.
-“Ceilidh” is Gaelic for a social gathering, so that should give you some indication as to the personality of the people of Sydney.
+The word “Ceilidh” is Gaelic for a social gathering.
+That should give you some indication as to the personality of the people of Sydney.
 They are friendly, outgoing and welcome you with open arms to their corner of Canada.

 Sydney, Nova Scotia is located on the Atlantic Ocean side of beautifully rugged and scenic Cape Breton Island.
-Although the first inhabitants of this area were French Acadians, they were eventually succeeded by mostly British, Scottish, Irish immigrants.
+The first inhabitants of this area were French Acadians.
+However, they were eventually succeeded by mostly British, Scottish, Irish immigrants.

-Proud of their Celtic background and Gaelic language, activities in Sydney include many colorful festivals reflecting the music, cuisine, culture and natural beauty of the island. throughout the year from the Cape Breton International Drum Festival to the Celtic Colours Music Festival and even a close of the lobster season festival.
+Proud of their Celtic background and Gaelic language, activities in Sydney include many colorful festivals reflecting the music, cuisine, culture and natural beauty of the island.
+Their pride is displayed throughout the year.
+For instance, from the Cape Breton International Drum Festival to the Celtic Colours Music Festival, everyone in town celebrates.

 Upon arrival into Sydney Harbour, you are immediately greeted by the aforementioned mega-fiddle and the Joan Harriss Cruise Pavilion.
 The pavilion is a destination unto itself with shopping for authentic Cape Breton products right there; hand-made arts and crafts, knitwear and a great place to buy your souvenirs.

 So what should you do with your eight hours in Sydney?
-Better yet, here are the most popular attractions that are either available as short independent walking tours right from the port or a planned shore excursion with your cruise line.
+Here are the most popular attractions that are either available as short independent walking tours right from the port or a planned shore excursion with your cruise line.